behnazkhoshnood/good-cook-ms3/README.md

   - Step 3 - Click the button labeled 'Add Recipe'.
   - Step 4 - Be redirected to the form for user to fill in.
   - Step 5 - Form is tried to be submitted with empty fields for required fields and faild; user is notified of missing items.
-  - Step 6 - There is 1 form fields called marks that is not required and the form still successfully post if this field is empty.
+  - Step 6 - There is 1 multichoice dropdown field on the form, which is called marks.
+This field is not required and the form still successfully post if this field is empty.
   - Step 7 - There is a cancel button provided on the bottom of the form.
-If the user don't want to add the recipe can click on this button and get redirected to their profile page.
+If the user don't want to add the recipe. he/she can click on this button and get redirected to their profile page.
   - Step 8 - Once the form is filled out to the satsfaction of the constraints and the 'Add Recipe!' button is clicked user will be redirected to 'profile.html' where the user can see their newly added recipe located alphabeticly in the colapsible dropdown list with the first input field open to make the page more appealing.
 User also be notified that the new recipe added by flash notifications.
-  - Step 7 - Check the contents of the newly added recipe right away by clicking on that recipe on the list.
+  - Step 7 - Check the contents of the newly added recipe right away by clicking on that recipe in the dropdown list.
 ## Editing/Deleting a Recipe
 - Test 1 - Editing a Recipe - Test Passed ✓
   - Step 1 - Navigate to profile or All recdipe page.
   - Step 2 - Click the button labeled "EDIT" for the desired recipe.
-  - Step 3 - Navitgate to the part of the recipe that the user wishes to edit, note - normal user can only edit their own recipes but admin can edit all the recipes from the All recipies page.
+  - Step 3 - Navitgate to the part of the recipe that the user wishes to edit.
-  - Step 4 - Click on the blue button, "EDIT RECIPE" at the bottom of the page to edit the recipe.
+  - Step 4 - After editing the desired part, click on the blue button, "EDIT RECIPE" at the bottom of the page to edit the recipe.
-  - Step 5 - Be redirected to profile.html( if not admin) and a flash message notifing the user that the recipe is updated.
-Admin will be redirected to get_recipies.html with the same message shown by flash.
+  - Step 5 - Be redirected to profile.html and a flash message notifing the user that the recipe is updated.
   - Step 6 - Should the user wish to cancel the action, they can click on the cancel button located on bottom left.
     - Step 7 - If user clicks the cancel button he/she will be redirected to profile page and all changes will be disregarded.
 - Test 2 - Deleting a Recipe - Test Passed ✓
   - Step 1 - Navigate to All Recipes, or profile page.
   - Step 2 - Click the button labeled "DELETE".
-(In mobile phone view this button can be found on top of the edit form for ordinary users)
+In mobile phone view this button can be found on top of the recipe collapsible body.
   - Step 3 - User gets a message if they are sure to delete this recipe.
-  - step 4 - If confirm the recipe deletes and user redirects to their profile page(admin redirects to All Recipes page) but if press cancel, recipe stayes unchanged and the user will be redirected to their profile page.
+  - step 4 - If confirm the recipe deletes and user redirects to their profile page but if press cancel, recipe stayes unchanged and the user will be redirected to their profile page.
 ## Admin Capability
-- Test 1 - Edit any Recipe - Test Passed ✓
-  - Step 1 - Navigate to get_recipes.html as admin.
-  - Step 2 - Edit and Delete option is shown on all recipies.
-  - Step 3 - Open the edit form by clicking on the edit button.
-  - Step 4 - Click "Edit RECIPE" at the bottom of the page after changing the recipe.
-  - Step 5 - Be redirected to recipes.html.
-- Test 2 - Delete any Recipe - Test Passed ✓
+- Test 1 - Delete any Recipe - Test Passed ✓
   - Step 1 - Navigate to get_recipes.
-  - Step 2 - Click the button labeled "Delete".( If on mobile phone view this option is provided after clicking on edit button, on top of the edit form)
-  - Step 3 - User navigates to the recipe which he/she would like to delete.
+  - Step 2 - User navigates to the recipe which he/she would like to delete.
-  - Step 4 - User clicks the red delete button.
+  - Step 3 - User clicks the red delete button.
-  - step 5 - User should confirm if he/she really wishes to delete this recipe.
+  - step 4 - User should confirm if he/she really wishes to delete this recipe.
-  - step 6 - If press "Ok" recipe deletes and user redirects to All recipies page.
+  - step 5 - If press "Ok" recipe deletes and user redirects to All recipies page.
   - Step 7 - If press "cancel" recipe doesn't delete.
 - Test 3 - Add, edit or delete categories or marks - Test Passed ✓
   - step 1 - Click on the Manage Categries to manage the categories or Manage Marks to manage the marks.